Making Differences in Berlin:

 Transforming the Ethnographic research speaks directly to existing and emerging anthropological debates on critical heritage studies, museums, postcolonial thought and decolonizing practices, contemporary art, curatorial studies, and provenance.

 This research theme begins from the challenges for museums and heritage institutions of how to represent Islam.
-We approach Islam as a phenomenon, acknowledging the historical and regional diversity, the complexity of ideologies, traditions, practices and dis- courses, as well as the multitude of meanings a ached to Islam.
+We approach Islam as a phenomenon, acknowledging the historical and regional diversity, the complexity of ideologies, traditions, practices and dis-courses, as well as the multitude of meanings a ached to Islam.
 Our primary aim is to under- stand how and in what situations Islam is produced, performed and used by different actors and institutions.
-What are the consequences, for example, if Islam is represented as art or style, or if it is primarily addressed as religion or as a way of life?
+What are the consequences, for example, if Islam is represented as art, or if it is primarily addressed as religion or as a way of life?

 To do this, we employ postcolonial reflections and the lens of intersectionality (e.g. ethnicity, gender, social class), and address the affective qualities of objects and places.
 We actively engage in museum-related work to explore if and how alternative ways of ‘doing’ the museum can transform knowledge production and meaning-making, and contribute to their futurability.